This profile originally appeared in Plotpoints Podcast, May 21, 2021

 Writers like McMurty are probably once in a generation - if that.
 So complete a story-teller, that nothing it seemed was beyond his genuine and genius touch as he probed both the best and worst of us, and the best and worst of times.

-In March, at the age of 84, McMurtry passed away in Archer City, Texas, where he had started the long journey in literary, motion picture, and TV success.
+In March, at the age of 84, McMurtry passed away in Archer City, Texas, where he had started the long journey in literary, motion picture, and TV success as a young man.

 He will be sorely missed.